Porter-smith/Undecidable/README.md

 ## Important Note

 Just a heads-up for everyone following the "Undecidable" project: the web scraping API I made won't be in this repository since it's kind of the ace up my sleeve!
 I deeply appreciate your understanding and ongoing support!
-If you have questions about it just hit me up!
+If you have questions about it though just hit me up!

 ## License Summary